Anner-deJong/CS224n_2017/README.md

 # CS224n 2017

-ASSINGMENT 4 NOT FINISHED YET
+ASSIGNMENT 4 NOT FINISHED YET

 All homework assignments for the early 2017 Stanford **_CS224n: Natural Language Processing with Deep Learning_** class. <br />
 **NB** Not including any data files